Răzvan Marin: Ajax

 On 4 April 2019, it was announced that Ajax signed Marin on a five-year deal for a reported transfer fee of €12.5 million, with the player due to join the squad in the summer.
 At the time, the sum was the third-highest ever paid by the Dutch club.

 Cagliari

 On 31 August 2020, Marin joined Italian Serie A club Cagliari on loan with an obligation to buy.
 On 1 July 2021, the deal was made permanent and Marin signed a contract that would keep him at the team until 2024.
 The club paid €10 million for the full transfer.

 In the first game of the 2021–22 season, he opened up the scoring in an eventual 3–1 win in the Coppa Italia against Pisa.

-Loan to Empoli
+Empoli

 On 5 July 2022, Marin joined Empoli on a season-long loan with an option to buy.
+On 29 June 2023, his contract was redeemed by Empoli for €5 million.

 International career

-In September 2016, 20-year-old Marin was selected in Romania's senior squad for the 2018 FIFA World Cup qualifier against Montenegro.
+In September 2016, 20-year-old Marin was selected in Romania's senior squad for a 2018 FIFA World Cup qualifier against Montenegro.
 On 8 October, for the same competition, he earned his first cap and scored a goal in a 5–0 away victory over Armenia.

+On 7 June 2024, Marin was named in Romania's squad for the UEFA Euro 2024.
+Ten days later, he scored a goal in a 3–0 win over Ukraine in the opening group match, contributing to his country's first victory in the competition in 24 years.
+On 26 June, Marin converted a penalty in a 1–1 draw with Slovakia, securing Romania first place in its group.
+He started in all four matches, with Romania eventually losing 0–3 to the Netherlands in the round of 16.